Sorrow, grief shatter Bronx community after deadly fire

 Mayor Eric Adams said Monday morning that several people were still in critical condition after a malfunctioning space heater sparked the city’s deadliest fire in three decades.

-Renee Howard, 68, turned emotional as she spoke about the lives lost.
+Renee Howard, 68, became emotional as she spoke about the lives lost.

 “I’ve never experienced such devastation.
-My neighbor died, children died — I don’t understand, I don’t understand,” she said as she broke into sobs.
+My neighbors died, children died — I don’t understand, I don’t understand,” she said as she broke into sobs.

 “I don’t remember all their names right now,” she said, before rattling off a few, including one boy who she described as having “such beautiful angelic eyes.”